Sándor Déki Lakatos–Gypsy Song

 “What do you mean?”
 Nan had sensed my change of demeanor.

-“I started writing Mica’s story after I finished months of intensive chemotherapy in 1992 and 1993.”
+“I started writing Mica’s story after I finished months of intensive chemotherapy.”
 There I said it.
 Got the words out.
 To her.
 To me.
 To you, the reader.

 I took a deep breath, crossed my legs, and wrestled with memory.
 I held my breath for several seconds.
 My story within a story.
 Talking about it and not hiding behind paper and pen.
 Was I strong enough?
 Could I let Truth liberate itself from Fiction?
 The pain in my right arm brought me back to the 24 hours when my world had fallen apart.
 Not unlike Mica’s tragic 24 hours.
 A tragedy.
 One must fight to live.